 Other than the temple and fair, you can visit popular sight-seeing places in Karauli like the City Palace, Madan Mohan Ji Temple, Shri Mahavirji Jain Temple, Timangarh Fort, Keladevi Wildlife Sanctuary, among others.

-The popular tourist destination of Karauli is situated at a distance of approximately 328, 1,190, 1,450, and 1982 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Karauli in Rajasthan is situated at a distance of approximately 328, 1,190, 1,450, and 1982 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the best ways to reach the Kaila Devi Temple with ease.

 By Train.
 Passengers travelling from Delhi and Jaipur travel to Gangapur City junction by train that costs around INR 250-750, and from there take a taxi to the fair.
 Trains are also available from Sewri (Maharashtra) via Andheri to Gangapur City but are expensive and time-consuming.
 Devotees from Kolkata travel from Howrah Junction to Sri Mahabirji station from where a taxi is required to reach the fair.
 Train journeys from Mumbai, Chennai, Bangalore, and Kolkata to Karauli costs around INR 1500 and are time-consuming, thus, flights are an easy option.